AstraZeneca/runnable/docs/concepts/run-log.md

 }
 ```

-The same could also be acheived without ```import magnus``` by exporting environment varialbes with prefix of
+The same could also be acheived without ```import magnus``` by exporting environment variables with prefix of
 ```MAGNUS_TRACK_```

 ```python